Aging of the United States: History

 Regardless, U.S. birth rates have been on the decline across virtually all age groups, socioeconomic classes, and races since the late 2000s.
 This trend could cause the general population of the country to age significantly in the future.
 The oldest Baby Boomers, a large demographic cohort, had started to reach retirement age in the 2010s.
-The median age of the United States went from from 28.1 in 1970 to 39.1 in 2024.
+The median age of the United States rose from 28.1 in 1970 to 39.1 in 2024.
 An increase in median age is seen among all ethnic groups, though European Americans are currently the oldest by that measure, followed by African Americans and Asian Americans (including Amerindians and Native Alaskans); Hispanic and Latino Americans are the youngest.
 As of 2023, Maine (median age 44.8) and New Hampshire (43.3) were the oldest states in the Union, while Texas (35.5), the District of Columbia (34.8), and Utah (31.9) are the youngest.
 The U.S. Census Bureau estimated that at current trend, the number of older adults would outnumber children by 2035.
 Rural communities are aging the fastest.

 In the modern world, it has become common for developed countries to fall below the replacement level of births or see population decline.
 Many of these countries have tried to launch government initiatives to combat this trend, including large cash incentives for having more children, but these programs have been largely ineffective.
 Nevertheless, American women tend to have their first children at an earlier age and end up having more children than their counterparts from other developed countries even though the U.S. does not have social welfare programs that are as generous as other rich nations.

 Given 2020 demographic trends, it is projected that the U.S. population would grow slightly by 2100, while other countries, including China and India, would shrink.
 By the end of the twenty-first century, the United States could comprise 4% of the global population, where it is now, and the median age could reach around 45, making the nation younger than China, Japan, and the European Union.
 However, the number of Americans aged 65 and over will exceed that of children below the age of 18, according the U.S. Census Bureau.